eladjak/Haderech-Next/docs/deployment/DEPLOYMENT.md

 - [ ] The content of `.env.example` is updated with all required variables
 - [ ] Node.js version is compatible with the requirements in Vercel settings (18.x)
 - [ ] The `SKIP_ENV_VALIDATION=true` variable is defined for server deployments
+- [ ] The following files have been checked and updated if necessary:
+  - [ ] `.npmrc` - contains settings for the package manager
+  - [ ] `next.config.js` - settings for Next.js, including security and performance
+  - [ ] `src/middleware.ts` - security and routing settings
+  - [ ] `src/env.mjs` - environment variable validation

 ### Post-Deployment Checklist